That’s where this guide comes in.

 5. Bank statements

-Your bank statement (or statement from a similar financial institution, like a credit union) should also have your most current residential address on it, and therefore, it can serve as proof of residency.
+Your bank statement (or statement from a similar financial institution, like a credit union) should have your most current residential address on it, and therefore, it can serve as proof of residency.

 How to prove residency without bills in Canada